aha-app/aha-services/docs/jira_connect.md

 From JIRA to Aha!

 * Any comments that are added to the JIRA issue will also be automatically added to the Aha! item that the issue was created from.
-* Changes to the status of a JIRA issue will be reflected in the Aha! item the issue was created from.
+* Changes to the status, name or description of a JIRA issue will be reflected in the Aha! item the issue was created from.
+Any other changes will cause a comment to be added to the Aha! item describing the change.

 The integration will also create a version in JIRA when you send a release from Aha!